Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 173 of Meeus index or 1126 from Brown series.

-The length of the lunation is 29 days, 10 hours and 24 minutes.
-It is 3 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 10 hours and 24 minutes and it is 3 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 2 hours and 20 minutes shorter than the mean synodic month length.
 It is 3 hours and 49 minutes longer compared to 21st century's shortest synodic month length.

-12 days after point of perigee on 1 January 2014 at 21:00 in ♑ Capricorn.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 16 January 2014 at 01:53 in ♋ Cancer.
+12 days since point of perigee on 1 January 2014 at 21:00 in ♑ Capricorn the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 16 January 2014 at 01:53 in ♋ Cancer.

-5 days after descending node on 9 January 2014 at 11:26 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 24 January 2014 at 02:55 in ♏ Scorpio.
+5 days after descending node on 9 January 2014 at 11:26 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 24 January 2014 at 02:55 in ♏ Scorpio.

-1 day since the previous standstill on 13 January 2014 at 08:14 in ♊ Gemini when the Moon has reached North declination of ∠19.501°, the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-19.396° at the point of next southern standstill on 27 January 2014 at 16:31 in ♐ Sagittarius.
+1 day since the last northern standstill on 13 January 2014 at 08:14 in ♊ Gemini when the Moon has reached North declination of ∠19.501° the lunar orbit is extending southward over the next 13 days to face maximum declination of ∠-19.396° at the point of next southern standstill on 27 January 2014 at 16:31 in ♐ Sagittarius.

 In 1 day on 16 January 2014 at 04:52 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.